 Ben was always in control of his care pathway and was determined not to go into hospital, but to remain at home.
 The collaboration of health professionals and the support of his family and friends meant that Ben was able to live fully and die peacefully at home with grace, humour and determination, cared for by the people who loved him.

 Ben is still demonstrating the value of communicating and engaging with young people with cancer by sharing his story, as he requested his health professionals to do.
 His family are also extremely supportive of his story being shared with the wider community.

-Ozcare’s Janice Morton, Clinical Nurse, Michelle Noyes, Paediatric Clinical Nurse, and Dr Joanne Doran, Palliative Care Specialist, have delivered presentations within Queensland Health, and their work was recently recognised as the ‘Best Poster of the Day’ at the Global Adolescent and Young Adult Cancer Congress in Sydney at the end of last year.
+Ozcare’s Janice Morton, Clinical Nurse, Michelle Noyes, Paediatric Clinical Nurse, and Dr Joanne Doran, Palliative Care Specialist, have delivered presentations within Queensland Health, and their work was recognised as the ‘Best Poster of the Day’ at the Global Adolescent and Young Adult Cancer Congress in Sydney.

 Ben’s story demonstrates the significant impact health professionals can have on end-of-life care outcomes by taking a collaborative approach to meet individual needs.